kvootla/Terraform-Groundwork/tf-aws-sg/sg_jenkins/README.md

 Module: AWS/Security Groups/Jenkins
 ================================

-A terraform module with contains rules for a common jenkins application deployment, which
+A terraform module with contains rules for a common web application deployment, which you can use with your service Terraform template.

-/**
-you can use with your service Terraform template.

 Ports
 -----